 The provision available at each level (or wave) is summarised in our provision map.

 We provide additional support for pupils with SEND to be able to access exams, when needed.

-We are able to support the administration of medication if it is recommended by health professionals f) What extra-curricular activities are available for pupils with SEND?
+We are able to support the administration of medication if it is recommended by health professionals f) Additional External Support and Services